 The performance of AI trading robots, as exemplified by the success of the Swing trader: Downtrend Protection (TA) bots, has demonstrated their ability to generate consistent profits even in the face of bearish indicators.
 While SNOW's MACD Histogram turning negative raises concerns about potential price declines, historical data suggests a strong likelihood of a downward trend.
 However, the company's recent earnings report showcases a favorable financial position, with earnings per share surpassing expectations.

-SNOW saw its Momentum Indicator move above the 0 level on June 17, 2025.
-This is an indication that the stock could be shifting in to a new upward move.
-Traders may want to consider buying the stock or buying call options.
-Tickeron's A.I.dvisor looked at 87 similar instances where the indicator turned positive.
-In of the 87 cases, the stock moved higher in the following days.
-The odds of a move higher are at .
+The 10-day RSI Indicator for SNOW moved out of overbought territory on September 03, 2025.
+This could be a bearish sign for the stock.
+Traders may want to consider selling the stock or buying put options.
+Tickeron's A.I.dvisor looked at 30 similar instances where the indicator moved out of overbought territory.
+In of the 30 cases, the stock moved lower in the following days.
+This puts the odds of a move lower at .

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating weak sales and an unprofitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.